3,808 total views, 1 views today

 Mobile apps that can perform multiple functions is a treat for all of us in terms of the time & effort it saves along with saving a lot of space on our mobiles.

-A lot of apps that started off with delivering single service but quickly developed themselves to be app that is multi-functional.
+A lot of apps that started off with delivering single service but quickly developed themselves to be an app that is multi-functional.

 Fall of Single Purpose Apps

 A person has 50+ apps on the phone including the pre-installed apps you cannot delete.
-Out of which the apps you use on regular basis are probably somewhere around 25-30 max.
+Out of which the apps you use on a regular basis are probably somewhere around 25-30 max.

-Apparently there are no good reasons to keep those apps installed but here are some more ‘no good reasons’ to help you uninstall those apps:
+Apparently, there are no good reasons to keep those apps installed but here are some more ‘no good reasons’ to help you uninstall those apps:

 - It is very difficult to manage ‘n’ no. of apps in your device without putting extra load on the phone.
 Not everyone has a phone with bigger RAM!

-- With the introduction of multipurpose apps, single purpose apps lost a huge chunk of its users.
+- With the introduction of multipurpose apps, single-purpose apps lost a huge chunk of its users.